The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters.

 This scene from Genesis resembles my house.
 Partly because my house shows the signs of scarcely holding together over a writhing sea of chaos.
 Also it has terrible lighting (all my visitors notice this).
 And then there are the blank canvases.

-Penelope (faithful wife to Odysseus) showed similar ingenuity when she kept her pesky suitors at bay for three years – promising to choose a new husband when she had finished weaving her father-in-law’s eventual funeral shroud.
+Textiles and creative spaces are beautiful in themselves but also rich with historical, literary and symbolic meaning.
+By perpetuating the moment of creation Penelope (faithful wife to Odysseus) was able to keep her suitors at bay for three years – promising to choose a new husband when she had finished weaving her father-in-law’s eventual funeral shroud.
 This she worked at all day, and at night secretly unravelled.
 Amazingly – perhaps mesmerised by the skill and beauty the shroud-in-progress displayed – the suitors fell for it.